-PLEASE EMAIL [email disguise] to reserve your spot in the chili cookoff.
+PLEASE EMAIL [email redacted] to reserve your spot in the chili cookoff.
 If you have a name for your chili please indicate that also.
 Please make enough Chili so that up to 72 people would be able to have a small taste.
 If you don't make enough chili then your chances of winning will be less.
 We will have outlets available so you are encouraged to bring a crock-pot.
 The 101 will provide bowls/spoons and napkins.
 If you want to spruce up your area to help your 'presentation' score then by all means go ahead!

 FORMAT for DISC GOLF

 One round of 18 followed by one round of 9.
 This is subject to change based on weather conditions.